New

 Key Takeaways

-• New car inventory is slim in July 2025 as tariff fears and economic uncertainty stall the arrival of 2026 models.
+• New car inventory is rising in July 2025 as economic uncertainty and price hikes lower demand.

-• Toyota, Honda, and Subaru have the tightest supply of new cars.
+• Toyota and Honda have the tightest supply of new cars.

 • Local car supply data is available for the best negotiation leverage.